Why Choose Aspire?

 - Pocket, Profile, Drill and Texture onto the 3D model

 One of the most important productivity tools available in the software is the realistic 3D toolpath preview support.
 The results of each individual or the combination of all the toolpaths can be previewed cutting into a 3D preview model.
 This means that whether your job is a simple toolpath with one tool, or created from a complex combination of tools and strategies at different levels you can be sure that when the job is cut, it is right first time.

-As well as showing that the toolpaths are correct, the high quality rendering and ability to use real world material textures and fill colors is a very valuable sales tool.
+As well as showing that the toolpaths are correct, the high quality rendering and ability to use real world material textures and fill colors, and even preview lithophanes, is a valuable sales tool.
 Using the simulation you can create customer proofs and evaluate design options without actually having to cut anything!